Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Born 1910, Montreal, Quebec.
 Died 1959.
 She attended McGill University, Montreal and obtained a law degree in 1934.
 As women were still

 not called to the Bar in the province of Quebec at this time she sought work as best she could.
-She worked for the Portuguese Consulate and
+She worked for the Portuguese Consulate and at the beginning of World War ll she joined the Red Cross Transportation Service as a driver.
+On January 10, 1942 she was one of four

 women she were the first called to the Bar in Quebec.
 The other women were Elizabeth Monk (1898-1980), Suzanne Raymond Filion and

 Marcelle Hémond-Lacoste.
 Constance was in 1947 the 1st woman to appear in the Quebec Court of Appeals.
-Source: The History of

 McMaster, Meighen (Law firm) by Doug Metchell and Judy Slinm.
 McGill-Queen’s Press 1989